By: Jenna Bishop on November 24th, 2024

 6. Complete all required reporting

 Affordable Care Act (ACA) reporting can sometimes sneak up on you.
 Now is a great time to identify whether this is applicable to your organization and, if so, you will want to look into how the reporting and filing will be managed.
-Our friends at NFP have pulled together some helpful resources regarding ACA reporting to help you prepare.
+NFP offer some helpful resources regarding ACA reporting to help you prepare.

 7. Perform a compensation review